Mohamedj2022/Mohamedj2022/README.md

 ### Hi there 👋
 I'm Mohamed!

+Passionate about Tech 🤖

-Cybersecurity Professional and DevOps
+Cybersecurity and DevOps Enthusiast 🛡️☁️🔒

+I'm always looking to learn more and improve my skills.
+I'm particularly interested in cloud security and DevSecOps, and I'm excited about the potential that these areas offer for improving the security of our digital world.

+<h2>🔍 Current Projects: </h2>

-<h2>👨‍💻 Azure DevOps Projects:</h2>
+<h2>👨‍💻 Azure Projects:</h2>

 - <b>Full Stack Web App (React, NodeJS, Azure, and Machine Learning Components)</b>
   - [Image Analysis Middleware](https://github.com/joshmadakor1/4chan-Image-Analysis-Middleware-C964) <b><i>(Potentially NSFW)</b></i>